 Losing your job can be one of the most stressful things people experience.
 This isn’t to say that there are more stressful things to go through, but for many folks this is the thing that breaks them.
 Being prone to anxiety and worry myself, I had to learn how to keep calm when my job disaster struck.

 It doesn’t matter how your job disaster comes around.
 The stress involved with it centers around one thing: you’re going from stable to unstable; income to no income.
 It can happen to anyone.
 Don’t assume that your loyalty to your company or all your hard work will protect you.
-Let me share some strategies that helped me cope and keep calm when my own job disaster hit.
+Let me share some strategies that helped me cope and keep calm when my own job disaster hit in early 2017.

 Prepare for the Worst